 Most RaaS packages will offer a payment portal, where they can configure the ransom amount, customize ransom notes, manages decryption keys, keep track of payments, as well as negotiate with their victims.
 They will also have the option of managing how and where any leaked information is stored and displayed, which they can use to pressure their victims into paying the ransom.
 Some of the more advanced RaaS platforms will provide a wealth of statistics, such as the total number of files encrypted, the number of payments made, the total amount paid, the location of their victims, and any other relevant information.

-Ransomware-as-a-Service examples
+Ransomware-as-a-Service Examples

 Some of the most widely used RaaS kits, include; Locky, Goliath, Shark, Stampado, Encryptor, and Jokeroo.
 In terms of RaaS operations, DarkSide, REvil, Dharma, and LockBit are some of the most prolific service providers on the dark web.
+See below for a summary of the most popular RaaS providers and their impact:

-Tips for How to Prevent Ransomware-as-a-Service Attacks
+How to Prevent Ransomware-as-a-Service Attacks

-Given that employees are the weakest link when it comes to ransomware attacks, it is crucial that all employees are subject to some form of security awareness training to ensure that they know how to identify suspicious emails, attachments, websites, and applications.
+Given that employees are the weakest link when it comes to ransomware attacks, it is crucial that all employees are subject to some form of security awareness training to ensure that they know how to identify suspicious emails, links, attachments, websites, and applications.

 Naturally, it’s a good idea to ensure that you take regular backups to ensure that you have the option to back up your data if you decide not to pay the ransom.